Northern Lights Pinball Show: Northern Lights Pinball Show

 For 2015 the number of machines increased again, with 131 pinball machines available to play.
 New machines on the Pinball Heaven stand included Whoa Nellie, Kiss, Scoregasm Master, Game of Thrones and Medieval Madness (Remake).
 Jim Askey's 'Hacking Lab' returned, showing progress on a P-ROC reprogramming of Indiana Jones.
 Other P-ROC reprogrammed machines at the show were Cactus Canyon Continued, and Bride of Pinbot 2 from Dutch Pinball.

-The 'Addams Family Challenge' was a new feature, where players sat in a large 'electric chair' to play Addams Family.
+The 'Addams Family Challenge' was a new feature, where players sat in a large 'electric chair' to play The Addams Family.
 As various events in the game occur, the chair would vibrate the handles, shake the seat or even start smoking.
 A 'Moose Power' meter and lights on the chair were also synchronised to the in-game sounds.
 This is a unique, custom built machine, made specially by friends of the Northern Lights group.

-2015 also saw the raffle of a new-in-box 'Wizard of Oz' pinball machine from Jersey Jack Pinball, which helped raise a record amount for charity from the group.
+2015 also saw the raffle of a new-in-box The Wizard of Oz pinball machine from Jersey Jack Pinball, which helped raise a record amount for charity from the group.